Committee Role Description

 As General Secretary, your responsibilities will consist of providing administrative support for the society where necessary and inform the society of the most up-to-date internships and summer schools available.
 It is also your responsibility to ensure that these internships are strictly within only the physics sector.
 Within meetings, you are to take minutes and send them out to the rest of the committee once you have finished taking them and made any important changes that you see fit.
 As you can see, this role would be ideal for someone entering their final year of university and have experience with university administrative services and how to look for and apply for internships.

-Lower years are however not restricted from applying to this role, do bear in mind that it will be more difficult.
+Lower years are restricted from applying to this role as it will be more difficult for them and they lack the experience, contacts and relationships within the department.
 For an event, you are to work with the committee and organize at least two events during the academic year, preferably the week right after reading week for each semester.
 These events are guidelines on how to apply for internships, summer schools and also work alongside the Academic Officers in creating an event on how to apply for a PhD and switching from the workshop on why you should switch from the BSc to the MSci.
 Welfare and wellbeing of the students are naturally included in your role, same as everyone, so make sure you take that into account.

 As the Academics Officer, your responsibility includes ensuring the society supports students in their studies and offer them opportunities to broaden their horizons and learn more about physics - both in terms of new knowledge and about the various possibilities the field may offer them in the future.
 This includes planning and running recurring events such as study groups, and organizing one-off events such as talks, tours and information sessions about various topics related to physics.